• About

 Merchants can view locations relationally and pivot between them in the same session.

-Before, objects like Items and Employees were flat and unrelatable.
-I helped design new relational object classes that extended our platform to support merchants in new business verticals beyond our core of Restaurants, like Retail and Services.
+Before, entities like Items and Employees were flat and unrelatable.
+I helped design new relational entities and object classes that extended our platform to support merchants in new business verticals beyond our core of Restaurants, like Retail and Services.
 In this case, we were adding Appointments and Services for the first time.
-I helped to reconcile new content design patterns across our platform.
+I helped to reconcile new content design patterns across our platform and design system.

 Merchants needed a way to inspect and manage new meta content without leaving their primary task workflow.
 I designed a new global interaction pattern that supported all merchant verticals, content types, and location use cases.
 Merchants can invoke one familiar UI across use cases and content types to explore secondary tasks like assigning an item to a location or an appointment to an employee.